 1. Natural Language Processing In Depth

-Learn more: It is important to ensure the bot can understand and track context well.
+- Learn more: It is important to ensure the bot can understand and track context well.
 That means training chatbots with better NLP models because a good understanding of relationships between different parts of the same conversation is what sets humans apart from bots.

-Dealing With Ambiguity: AI chatbots require algorithms to exist as they deal with ambiguous queries, such as those that prompt you to ask further questions before presenting the answers.
+- Dealing With Ambiguity: AI chatbots require algorithms to exist as they deal with ambiguous queries, such as those that prompt you to ask further questions before presenting the answers.
 This will save time, avoid misunderstandings, and enhance the UX experience.

 2. Enhanced Emotional IQ

-Responds to Emotional Cues: These help immediately identify frustration or confusion and respond with empathy through reassurances and apologies, escalating them into human agents when necessary.
+- Responds to Emotional Cues: These help immediately identify frustration or confusion and respond with empathy through reassurances and apologies, escalating them into human agents when necessary.

-3. Improved Personalization
+3. Improved Personalisation

 4. More Opportunities for Agility and Adaptability